stanleygu/sbml2matlab/README.txt

 = Limitations =

-sbml2matlab currently does not support the use of events, algebraic/assignment rules, or varying compartment values.
+Generally, sbml2matlab currently does not support the use of events, algebraic rules, or compartment rate rules.

 Validation test and current analysis of sbml2matlab can be found [http://code.google.com/p/sbwtools/wiki/CurrentValidation here].